EpicoStudio/dynamic-year-block/README.txt

 = Does the plugin use the client time (via Javascript) or the server time (via PHP) to update the year? = The plugin uses a WordPress core function ([`current_datetime`](https://developer.wordpress.org/reference/functions/current_datetime/)) to get your server time, using the timezone specified in the “Settings → General → Timezone” on your WordPress dashboard.
 So it is important to set your timezone in order to display the year correctly, especially at the turn of the year.

+= Is the included copyright notice enough to safeguard my website regarding legal issues? = Most probably not.
+While the plugin offers a basic copyright notice, it doesn't automatically solve all legal issues your website may have, nor does it constitute legal advice in any way.
+The site owner is solely responsible for ensuring that the website respects the law.

 = Where can I send feedback or support questions? = Please reach out via the official [plugin support forum](https://wordpress.org/support/plugin/dynamic-year-block).